We must move forward with 'Nation First, Always First' mantra: PM Modi | Politics

 The need of the nation is to unite and work towards national progress, Modi said.

 ''Just like Bapu (Mahatma Gandhi) led the 'Bharat Chhoro Andolan' (Quit India movement), every Indian must lead the 'Bharat Jodo Andolan (Unite India Movement)'.
-It is our responsibility that we do our work in such a manner that it helps in uniting our country which is full of diversities,'' Modi said.
+It is our responsibility that we do our work in such a manner that it helps in uniting our country which is full of diversities,'' the prime minister said.

 ''We have to move forward with Nation First, Always First,'' he asserted.

-Many programs in connection with Amrit Mahotsav are being run, the prime minister said, adding that the Ministry of Culture has started an initiative to have a maximum number of Indians sing the national anthem together.
-For this, a website, rashtragan. in, to has been created. ''With the help of this website, you can render the national anthem and record it, thereby getting connected with the campaign.
+Many programmes in connection with Amrit Mahotsav are being run, the prime minister said, adding that the Ministry of Culture has started an initiative to have maximum number of Indians sing the national anthem together.
+For this, a website, http://rashtragan.in, too has been created. ''With the help of this website, you can render the national anthem and record it, thereby getting connected with the campaign.
 I hope you connect yourselves with this novel initiative.
-In the days to come, you will get to see many such campaigns and efforts,'' he said.
-The prime minister urged people to keep encouraging and supporting Indian athletes participating in the Tokyo Olympics.
+In the days to come, you will get to see many such campaigns and efforts,'' Modi said.
+The prime minister urged the people to keep encouraging and supporting Indian athletes participating in the Tokyo Olympics.

-Noting that on July 26 the nation will mark Kargil Vijay Diwas, the prime minister asked people of the country to pay tributes to those who made our nation proud in 1999.
+Noting that on July 26 the nation will mark Kargil Vijay Diwas, the prime minister asked the people of the country to pay tributes to those who made the nation proud in 1999.

-Talking about his Mann Ki Baat program, he said it celebrates positivity and collectivity. ''I am unable to take up all the inputs I receive for Mann Ki Baat but I do forward many of them to government departments concerned, he said.
+Talking about his Mann Ki Baat programme, he said it celebrates positivity and collectivity. ''I am unable to take up all the inputs I receive for Mann Ki Baat but I do forward many of them to government departments concerned, Modi said.

-In the broadcast, he also cited a study done MyGov to highlight that out of those sending messages and suggestions for Mann Ki Baat close to 75 percent are below the age of 35 years.
+In the broadcast, he also cited a study done by MyGov to highlight that out of those sending messages and suggestions for Mann Ki Baat close to 75 per cent are below the age of 35 years.

 ''I view this as a very good indicator.
-Mann Ki Baat is a medium that has positivity, sensitivity.
+Mann Ki Baat is a medium which has positivity, sensitivity.
 In Mann Ki Baat, we talk about positive things; its character is collective,'' he said.

+Just the way people had joined hands for the cause of freedom during the colonial rule, citizens now have to come together for the development of the country, the prime minister said, adding that they can contribute to nation building by supporting local entrepreneurs, artists, craftsmen and weavers should come naturally to us.
+Noting that the National Handloom Day falls on August 7, he said handloom products are a major source of income in rural and tribal regions and urged people to purchase them.

+With khadi products often finding mention his monthly radio address, Modi said their demand has risen manifold since 2014.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)